About Thomas Edison State University

 For induction into this society, Thomas Edison State University bachelors degree graduates must meet the following requirements:

-- have an overall Thomas Edison State University grade point average of 3.2
+- have an overall Thomas Edison State University grade point average of 3.2 or higher

 - have earned from Thomas Edison State University at least 24 graded credits of which 12 credits are in liberal arts/sciences